Meet the team

 Head of Pastoral Care

-I joined TPS during the middle of the COVID-19 lockdown from Rossall School in Lancashire.
-I am looking to help lead the school in continuing to provide excellent pastoral care and guidance to pupils, staff and the wider school community and have specific responsibility for Safeguarding within the School.
-A proud Cornishman by birth, I have studied and worked in different areas of the UK and I am looking forward to getting to know Peterborough.
-As Senior Master at Rossall, I had responsibility for safeguarding across the whole school as well as running much of the day-to-day routine of an international boarding school.
-Prior to working at Rossall, I spent 11 years at Sherborne School in Dorset where I ran a boys’ boarding house alongside teaching Maths and coaching games.
+I joined TPS from Rossall School in Lancashire.
+I provide excellent pastoral care and guidance to pupils, staff and the wider school community and have specific responsibility for Safeguarding within the School.
+A proud Cornishman by birth, I have studied and worked in different areas of the UK.
+As Senior Master at Rossall, I had responsibility for safeguarding the whole school as well as running much of the day-to-day routine of an international boarding school.
+Prior to working at Rossall, I spent 11 years at Sherborne School in Dorset, where I ran a boys’ boarding house alongside teaching Maths and coaching games.
 Throughout my career, I have held key pastoral roles and believe that excellent pastoral care and support is key to the development of young people.

-Away from school, I enjoy sport and play golf, run (slowly!) and cycle (on the flat!).
-I am also a season ticket holder at Rotherham United and hope that Rotherham and Peterborough United both get promotion to the Championship for next season.
+Away from school, I enjoy sport and play golf, run (slowly!) and cycle (on the flat!), and I am also a season ticket holder at Rotherham United.
 When time permits, I am a keen woodworker and woodturner and have taken on many projects both large and small.

 Mr Steve dharamraj